Cosmic-Ide/Cosmic-IDE/docs/plugin-architecture.md

 thread.
 Check `CommandResult.exitCode` and treat non-zero exit as failure.
 Commands use Cosmic's selected JDK, glibc runtime, and app-private Arch tool paths.

+Long-lived tools such as language servers use `IdeServices.TOOL_PROCESS`.
+Its `ToolProcessService.start` method returns a live `Process` with the same environment.
+LSP plugins must request separate stderr, drain it away from the protocol stream, and close all three streams when the connection stops.

-Package installation, authentication prompts, pagers, and other interactive tasks must use a `TerminalAction`.
-Cosmic turns it into a PTY-backed terminal route.
-Terminal command strings are a trusted-code surface, so plugins must not interpolate untrusted form values into them.
+Plugin environment installation must use `CosmicPlugin.setupActions`.
+Cosmic turns each `PluginSetupAction` into a PTY-backed terminal handoff from the marketplace.
+Setup command strings are a trusted-code surface, so plugins must not interpolate untrusted form values into them.

 The bundled `GitPlugin` is the reference implementation.
 It contributes clone plus project-scoped Git operations, reports progress parsed from `git --progress`, requests installation through